Anitha-Chava/Anitha-Chava/README.md

 # Hi, I'm Anitha Chava 👋

 ### About Me
-I'm Anitha, a third-year Computer Science & Engineering student with a specialization in Data Science at RISE Krishna Sai Gandhi Group of Institutions, Ongole.
+I'm Anitha, a final-year Computer Science & Engineering student with a specialization in Data Science at RISE Krishna Sai Gandhi Group of Institutions, Ongole.
 Passionate about coding and crafting innovative solutions, I love exploring new technologies and applying my skills to real-world challenges.
 This space showcases my journey, skills, and aspirations as I continue to grow as a developer.

 ### 🛠 Skills & Interests